deltabird/portfolio/README.md

 ## How to use

-Use this templated to build your own basic portfolio
+Use this template to build your own basic portfolio